lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 I would like the keybinding for whatsapp web to toggle its tab if it is already open.

+### Text editor

+Let us try to learn Vi/Vim/NeoVim/that thing.
+Vim is a terminal text editor.
+There is also a version with the GUI, caleld gVim.
+I will try that one to learn.

+The key feature of Vim is that it works with modes and commands.
+There are 4 modes: visualization, insertion, ..., command.

 ### TODOs

 - printers software